yuanzhou15/capstone-weather/Weekly-Reports/Airton/Airton-Nov-6.md

 ### S.M.A.R.T.
 Goal 3.

 #### S. Specific:
-Continue the comparisons between my results with the results from samis implementation and make it clear
+Compare my results with the results from samis implementation

 #### M. Measurable: